proplot-dev/proplot/docs/why.rst

 The below table lists the constructor functions and the keyword arguments that use them.
 Note that
 `~matplotlib.axes.Axes.set_xscale` and `~matplotlib.axes.Axes.set_yscale` accept
-instances of `~matplotlib.scale.ScaleBase` thanks to a patch applied by ProPlot.
+instances of `~matplotlib.scale.ScaleBase` thanks to a patch applied by proplot.

 ================================  ============================================================  ==============================================================================  ================================================================================================================================================================================================
 Function                          Return type                                                   Used by                                                                         Keyword argument(s)